-‘Days Of Our Lives’ Spoilers – Tuesday April 25, 2017: Nicole, Brady Make Love; Paul Asks Sonny A Big Question
+‘Days Of Our Lives’ Spoilers — Tuesday April 25, 2017: Nicole, Brady Make Love; Paul Asks Sonny A Big Question

 Abigail seeks advice from friends and gets mixed reactions.
 When she finally walks down the aisle to a beaming Chad, she breaks his heart and tells him that she cannot go through with their vow renewal.
 She tells Chad that she deserves a man who is wholeheartedly in love with her and not married to her out of obligations.

-Chad is heartbroken and tries to win her back but it seems as if Abigail has made up her mind.
+Chad is heartbroken and tries to win her back, but it seems as if Abigail has made up her mind.
 And in her quest for independence Abigail has moved out and is looking to stand on her own feet.
-She has posted out job applications and the Salem Police Department has called her in for an interview.
+She has posted out job applications, and the Salem Police Department has called her in for an interview.

 Days of Our Lives fans should stay posted because spoilers reveal that May sweep week has big things in store for Chabby!